-Secondly, fine tuning your website is important not only for improving customer experience but also for your Google ranking.
-I recommend reading our article on How to Design a Website: Tips Every Beginner Must Know.
+Secondly, fine tuning and designing your website is important not only for improving customer experience but also for your Google ranking.
 There’s a surprising amount of technical depth and customer research that goes into a successful website.

 As my website will be my main sales channel for my wedding photography business, I want to push all my potential customers to it.